-The school also monitors malpractice through the Turn It In program.
-Any malpractice will result in a mark of zero and may be recorded on the NESA Malpractice Register.
+The school also monitors malpractice through the Turn It In program, which includes the use of the Al via the Ai-generated writing detection percentages.
+Any malpractice will incur a penalty and may result in a zero mark.
+Malpractice will be recorded on the NESA Malpractice Register.